bfidatadigipres/dpx_encoding/README.md

 This script's function is to check completed encodings against a recent copy of DPI ingest's global.log.

 Script functions:
-- Find all directories in DPX_PATH to a max/min depth of one (ie, the N_123456_01of01 folder) and sort them into ascending order using the part whole, 01of*, 02of*, 03of* etc. Output to new temp_dpx_list.txt overwriting earlier version.
+- Find all directories in dpx_completed/ to a max/min depth of one (ie, the N_123456_01of01 folder) and sort them into ascending order using the part whole, 01of*, 02of*, 03of* etc. Output to new temp_dpx_list.txt overwriting earlier version.
 - Refresh the files_for_deletion_list.txt

 Check if a directory has same object number to those listed in part_whole_search.log